 One of the toughest times for any recovering addict is when grief comes their way.
 Whether it’s the loss of a loved one, the death of a dream or an unexpected tragedy in your life, you probably know that grief comes in all shapes and sizes.
+The first half of 2020 has seen us facing a lot of grief.
+Everyone has been impacted, either directly or indirectly, by the coronavirus.
+We’ve lost friends, loved ones and the plans we had for the year, just to name a few examples.
 Even with the strongest motivation, it can be hard to stay the course when you find yourself overwhelmed by grief.
 We’re here to tell you that there are many healthy ways to understand and deal with your grief that don’t involve relapsing.

 The Psychology of Grief and Addiction